kennystrawnmusic/acpi-dumper-db/README.md

 A list of real hardware (so far) that the Rust `acpi` crate's `acpi-dumper` utility has been run on.

-Pull requests are more than welcome ― the more hardware information available to @IsaacWoods for proper debugging the better.
+Pull requests are more than welcome ― the more hardware information available to the crate's maintainer for proper debugging the better.